SwitzerlandLearn even more about Switzerland at oecd.org

 Humans are social creatures.
 The frequency of our contact with others and the quality of our personal relationships are thus crucial determinants of our well-being.
 Helping others can also make you happier.
-Around 49% reported having helped a stranger in the last month, close to the OECD average of 48%.
+Around 54% reported having helped a stranger in the last month, more than the OECD average of 49%.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.

 More ResourcesHow's Life? at a Glance OECD Insights: Human Capital

 A well-educated and well-trained population is essential for a country’s social and economic well-being.
 Education plays a key role in providing individuals with the knowledge, skills and competences needed to participate effectively in society and in the economy.
 Having a good education greatly improves the likelihood of finding a job and earning enough money.
 Across OECD countries, 83% of people with university-level degrees have a job, compared with 55% for those with only a secondary school diploma.
 Lifetime earnings also increase with each level of education.